Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

-where $(x,y)$ is the position of the UAV in the plane and $\theta$ is its heading.
-The UAV's velocity $v$ and angular velocity $\omega$ is determined by the control input $u=(u_v,u_\theta)$.
-Due to the roll angle limitation of the fixed-wing UAV, the following input constraint should be enforced on the UAV:
+where $(x_p,y_p)$ is the position of the UAV and $\theta$ denotes the heading angle of the UAV; $v$ is the UAV's linear velocity; $u_v$ and $u_\theta$ are the control inputs.
+The height of the UAV is assumed to be held constant.
+Owing to the roll angle constraint of the fixed-wing UAV, the following unsymmetrical input constraint is enforced on the UAV:

+where the constants $\omega_{\max},\omega_{\min}>0$ and $\omega_{\max}\neq \omega_{\min}$.
+It is obvious that the input saturation constraint is unsymmetrical and depends on the UAV's linear velocity.
+Note that the linear velocity $v$ is not constant but is dependent on the UAV's state, which will be illustrated later.

-The state of the moving target is denoted by $s_t=(x_t,y_t)^T\in \mathbb{R}^2$.
-The target is assumed to move with a constant linear velocity $v_t$ and its kinematics satisfies
+Let $s_t=(x_t,y_t)^\top \in \mathbb{R}^2$ represent the position of the moving target.
+It is assumed that the ground target moves with a constant linear velocity $v_t$ and the dynamics of the target is described by

 where $\theta_t$ is the heading of the target, and $h(\theta_t)$ is an unknown function.